Russian oil spill leads to charges against plant director | DW | 08.06.2020

 Further charges

-A team of 17 investigators are determining if further charges can be laid.
+A team of 17 investigators are determining if further charges can be brought.

 The fuel spill was declared a federal emergency on June 3.
 On Monday, the Ministry for Development of the Far East and the Arctic announced it was planning to roll out a monitoring system for changes in permafrost in the region.